Political Science

 Repeat Status: Not repeatable for credit

-PSCI 140 Introduction to Comparative Political Analysis 4.0 Credits
+PSCI 140 Comparative Politics I 4.0 Credits

 Examines methods used to compare state political systems with respect to world order values in varying geographic and cultural settings.